ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 [Explanation]

 This is false.
 This is a “waterfall” approach and is generally a very risky way to develop software.
-You do need to have an idea of what you are trying to achieve, of course, but reality is more complex: as you design, implement, and field, you will get feedback into what the requirements really *should* be.
+You need an idea of what you are trying to achieve, of course, but reality is more complex: as you design, implement, and field, you will get feedback into what the requirements really *should* be.

 [Explanation]